Shenseye/shenseye.github.io/_posts/2015-10-12-dailyprogrammer-day-8.md

 ##### My solution

 This simple is really simple.
 I just need to make an array of those pieces.
 And then make a copy of them and use it as a pool to randomly pick one of them.
-Every time i time i run out of pieces i will make a new copy.
+Every time i run out of pieces i will make a new copy.
 And with the validate function i just do the same thing.

 ##### Javascript